-If you experience sudden vision loss, you should contact your ophthalmologist (Eye M.D.) immediately.
-He or she will conduct a thorough examination to determine if you have had a stroke involving the eye.
-Your Eye M.D. will dilate your eyes with dilating eyedrops, which will allow him or her to examine the retina more thoroughly for signs of damage.
+If you experience sudden vision loss, you should contact your ophthalmologist immediately.
+He or she will conduct a thorough examination to determine if you have had a retinal artery occlusion (RAO).
+Your ophthalmologist will dilate your eyes with dilating eye drops.
+This will allow him or her to examine the retina for signs of damage.

 Since RAOs involve other aspects of your general health, your ophthalmologist will likely communicate with your primary care provider.